dontic/dontic.github.io/_pages/hireme.md

 ### Field Quality Engineer @ **Tesla**
 _Sep '20 to Present_

-- **Root cause investigation** of fleet-wise technical issues using CAN telemetry and physical tests(bumper to bumper knowledge).
-Resolution with design and factory teams.
+- **Root cause investigation** of fleet-wise technical issues.
+Resolution with **design and factory teams**.
+- "Bumper to bumper" knowledge of the vehicles.
+Strong diagnosing skills using different tools and processes.
+Mainly  **CAN telemetry** and **physical tests**.
 - Global field data analytics using **SQL, Caspian, Python** (Pandas, Pyspark) and other BI tools (Tableau, Power BI).
 - **Extreme regional tests**, Arctic in the winter & Emirates in the summer, of new products before they hit the market. **Failure mode analysis**.
 - Design of service and factory processes towards increasing efficiency and output.